-Indexing electrocoat systems (Figures 1 and 2) process multiple loads of product stage by stage by transferring them simultaneously from one tank to the next at preprogrammed time intervals .
-A normal cycle begins with the loadbars and product suspended over the process tanks.
+Indexing electrocoat systems process multiple loads of product stage by stage by transferring them simultaneously from one tank to the next at pre-programmed time intervals.
+A typical cycle begins with the loadbars and product suspended over the process tanks.
 The system lowers all product vertically into their respective process tanks where it is held for the time required to electrocoat the product in the paint tank (this is normally the limiting stage for process timing).
 The loadbars with attached product are then simultaneously raised above the tanks and left suspended for 30 to 45 seconds to enhance drainage and minimize carryover.
-The loadbars and product then shuttle a distance sufficient to position each of them over the next process tank and the cycle begins again.
+The loadbars and product then shuttle a distance sufficient to position each of them over the next process tank, then the cycle begins again.